3XPL017/Chess/README.md

 [Best Players](http://andromeda3.xyz/chessplayers.html) - Best Chess players to study

 ## disable-lichess-engine
-I recommend doing this because it completely removes the temptation
+I recommend doing this because it completely removes the temptation of just being able to click the button and getting <br>
+some esoteric meaningless evaluation.